Oxyssweden/vsf-wordpress/README.md

 # Wordpress CMS integration for Vue Storefront 2 (Next)

 This is a first draft of a integration plugin for WP and VSF.
+There is room for improvements!
 Feel free to create pull requests.

 Installation
 ----------------------------------------------------------------